soratodao/https-github.com-AxolotlJP-eaglercraft-1.21.5/readme.md

 STEPS TO MAKE A SERVER!!!!!

 1. create 3 new terminals
-Paste this in the first on
+Paste this in the first one

 cd limbo && java -jar server.jar